 What I mean by “fulfilling,” is that there’s nothing in their small talk that…I hate to say this, but there’s nothing that I can benefit from.
-There’s little I can take away from your conversation about collecting miniature car models.
 You’re not teaching me anything new other than minor details about your life.
 And if I never see you again, then those details are worthless.
 So what ends up happening is that I’m now standing there pretending to care about what’s being talked about.

 My friends…this is exhausting.
 And for a man such as myself, my time is valuable.
 There are sooooo many projects I’d rather be working on, so many books to read, so many documentaries to catch up on, there’s so much in this world that’s happened that I haven’t learned about yet…for me to even spend half an hour listening to someone talk about the NFL draft and who’s the best candidate for which team…again, that’s a 3-5-minute convo for me.
 Any longer than that, and I’m like…

-This issue of time…I’m sorry, but I really do take it, not seriously…but more so, I don’t take it for granted.
+This issue of time…I’m sorry, but I really don’t take it for granted.
 I’m addicted to production and get my high off accomplishment.
-I know I will never be this young again.
-One day, I’ll get married and have children so most of my time will be devoted to them.
 Even when I go on vacations or visit family, the melancholy of us just sitting around watching some sitcom is abysmal.
 And when I ask, what are we doing?
 They say, “we’re just enjoying each other’s company.”

-I like to talk about things much deeper than the headlines.
-I want to hear motives, intentions, goals, why do you have those goals, what’s your opinion on life, why do you have those opinions, what do you think’s going to happen, why do you think something is happening.
+When I converse, I want to hear motives, intentions, goals, why do you have those goals, what’s your opinion on life, why do you have those opinions, what do you think’s going to happen, why do you think something is happening.
 What was your childhood like? what made you who you are?